vengurlekardevika16/mywebclass-agile-docs/documentation/templates/theme/initiatives/epics/stories/tasks/task_template.md

 **Status:** Not yet started

 **Notes:** The task may require collaboration with legal and compliance teams to ensure full compliance with GDPR and COPPA regulations.

+## AGILE TASK 4

+**Task Title:** Implement Copyright Compliance Mechanisms

+**User Story:** As a website owner, I want to ensure copyright compliance by providing proper license information for all content on my website so that I can avoid legal issues and maintain a professional image.

+**Description:**
+* Implement copyright compliance mechanisms on the website that meet the acceptance criteria defined in the user story.
+* This will involve designing and implementing a clear and prominent notice of copyright protection and a copyright policy, a mechanism for content creators to select a license type, guidance on how to choose an appropriate license, a mechanism for users to report any suspected copyright infringement, and a system for responding promptly to infringement reports.
+Additionally, a record-keeping system will be implemented to maintain a record of all content and associated license information for compliance auditing purposes.
+* Finally, the website's copyright policy and license options will be periodically reviewed and updated to ensure continued compliance with relevant laws and regulations.

+**Effort Estimate:** 30 hours.

+**Assigned To:** TBD

+**Priority:** High

+**Status:** Not yet started

+**Notes:** The team will need to research and familiarize themselves with relevant copyright laws and regulations before implementing the compliance mechanisms.
+They will also need to coordinate with content creators and legal advisors to ensure that the copyright policy and license options are appropriate for the website's content and audience.